Wanda Orla-Salmonowicz (1901–1988) was the wife of Bohdan Pawłowicz and mother of two children: Leszek Kazimierz and Hanna Antonina.

 When Wanda and the children finally arrived in Łuck, the Hauke-Nowaks were in the midst of preparing to evacuate to Kremenets (Krzemieniec).
 On September 14th, Aleksander joined the Polish Government in Exile on the Romanian border, while his wife Krystyna made her way out of Poland through the Baltic states.
 Before departing, however, they directed Wanda and her children to a nearby farm.

-In a stroke of quick thinking, Wanda forbade the children from speaking Polish and began conversing in Portuguese, waving the Brazilian papers adorned with numerous stamps.
+In a stroke of quick thinking, Wanda forbade the children to speak Polish and began conversing in Portuguese, waving the Brazilian papers adorned with numerous stamps.
 Unbeknownst to her, Brazil did not maintain diplomatic relations with Russia at that time.
 However, through her courage and the Brazilian passport, Wanda managed to convincingly persuade the camp supervisor that she and her children were Brazilian nationals and should not be detained.
-Her resolute demeanor and persuasive argumentation led him to release them.
+Her resolute demeanor led him to release them.
 Many prisoners took advantage of the opportunity to escape when the gates were opened to allow their passage.

-Due to the horse’s exhaustion, Wanda instructed the children to take turns riding in the cart while she walked back to the vacant Nowak residence in Łuck, which had been taken over by Aleksander’s major d’homme.
-The family remained there for approximately two weeks, during which time Wanda recuperated from a high fever induced by the blisters covering her feet.
+Due to the horse’s exhaustion, Wanda instructed the children to take turns riding in the cart while she walked back to the vacant Nowak residence in Łuck, which had been taken over by Grzegorz, Aleksander’s driver and secretary.
+The family remained there for approximately a month, during which time Wanda recovered from a high fever induced by the blisters covering her feet and worked as a maid to pay for their stay.
 Two Russian soldiers were stationed at the house.
 The children recall observing them as they meticulously counted the buttons from army uniforms, which Polish soldiers had buried in the garden while changing into civilian attire to facilitate their escape under cover of darkness.

 Wanda then decided to take the children back to Warsaw, to her mother-in-law’s house in Czerniaków.
-En route, she arranged with a Jewish couple to shelter them for the night and help them cross a river—likely the Bug or the Osława—on a small boat in the early hours of the morning, allowing them to cross the green frontier into Ustyluh (Uściług).
-They then boarded several trains filled with Polish soldiers heading west to join army units and civilians withdrawing from Soviet occupation.
+En route, she arranged with a Jewish couple to shelter them for the night and help them cross a river on a small boat in the early hours of the morning.
+They then crossed illegally the green frontier in Ustyluh (Uściług).
+They boarded trains filled with Polish soldiers heading west to join army units and civilians withdrawing from Soviet occupation.
 Arriving in Warsaw, they were greeted by scenes of devastation; the city had surrendered and was under German occupation.
-At the station, Wanda hired a cart and they drove to Czerniaków, unsure if the house had survived the destruction.
+At the station, Wanda hired a cart and they drove to Czerniaków, unsure whether the house had survived the destruction.
 Upon arrival, they were relieved to find that only one of the front trees had been felled by bullets, and Helena J. Pawłowiczowa was there to provide shelter once more.

 Hanna, who was 11 at the time, was enrolled in a nearby primary school in November.
 However, by then, the teaching of the Polish language and the history of Poland had already been prohibited.
 Leszek, aged 14, was on the brink of entering high school.
 Yet, due to the closure of most Polish educational institutions as part of policies aimed at cultural suppression, he had to turn to underground education and the Secret Teaching Organization network to continue his studies.

 As Wanda observed the deteriorating situation, she grew increasingly concerned about the safety of her children, particularly Leszek, who faced the risk of being apprehended and sent to German labor camps.
-Being a Brazilian citizen by birth, she reached out to various contacts and visited the Brazilian Consulate in Berlin.
-They issued her a passport and provided instructions on obtaining the necessary documentation to exit the country.
+Being a Brazilian citizen by birth, she reached out to various contacts, went to the German headquarters in Krakow to have the permission to travel to the Brazilian Embassy in Berlin.
+The Brazilian consul issued her and her children a laissez-passer, giving them money, tickets to Genova and provided instructions so as to obtain the necessary documentation to exit the country.
+Wanda and her children departed from Genova, Italy and sailed to Brazil on the Vulcania, on May 2nd 1940.

 Brazil